pytroll/fcidecomp/documentation/solution-design/document_info.rst

                                          Complete appendix on GitLab runners.

-                                         In "Packaging as a Conda package" section, add details on the role of Conda packaging in the solution lon-term maintainabiliy.
+                                         In "Packaging as a Conda package" section, add details on the role of Conda packaging in the solution long-term maintainabiliy.

     |version|                            Current version
     ================ =========== ======= ===================================================================================================================================